tayeva/eia-client-python/README.md

 The package assumes the API Key for EIA is stored in your home directory as `~/.eia.config` (text) or an environment variable called EIA_API_KEY.

-*Warning* Don't spam the API, there is nothing in the code to protect you from going over any rate limits; save the data and request as you need.
+*WARNING* Don't spam the API, there is nothing in the code to protect you from going over any rate limits; save the data and request as you need.